gravestench/runtime/README.md

 # About

-This package provides an implementation of a "runtime", which is just a wrapper for a collection of "services," where a service is domain-specific and merely implements the `RuntimeServiceInterface`.
+This package provides an implementation of a "runtime", which is just a wrapper for a collection of "services."

-The `Runtime` itself is a flexible manager for these runtime services.
-It allows you to add and remove services within your Go applications.
-The Runtime includes features such as dependency resolution, logger integration, and graceful shutdown.
+The `Runtime` itself merely manages the service lifecycle, and includes features such as dependency resolution, logger integration, and graceful shutdown.

 ## Installation